 The FSCC offers an improved solution to the cooling requirements on HVDC converter platforms.
 It exploits the natural flow of seawater around the cooler tubes to maximize the cooling rate and minimize the overall size and weight.
 FSCC is designed to operate in an environment with stagnant seawater, however, the presence of sea currents will further increase its cooling performance.

 HVDC (high voltage direct current) technology is often the preferred choice for transferring power from large offshore wind farms or wind farm clusters located far from shore.
 Offshore converter platforms are needed to convert the AC power generated by the wind turbines into HVDC.
 In the conversion process, part of the power is lost to heat, which introduces the need for an efficient cooling system.

-The tradition for HVDC platforms is to use an open seawater system comprised of submerged seawater pumps and filters, as well as heat exchangers and ancillary systems/equipment located on the platform deck.
-The open seawater cooling systems are susceptible to clogging due to fouling, sand and mud, which results in frequent and extensive maintenance needs and subsequently high costs and poor reliability.
+The traditional cooling method for HVDC platforms is to use an open seawater system comprised of submerged seawater pumps and filters, as well as heat exchangers and ancillary systems/equipment located on the platform deck.
+The open seawater cooling systems are susceptible to clogging due to fouling, sand, and mud, which results in frequent and extensive maintenance needs and subsequently high costs and poor reliability.

 FSCC OFFERS REDUCED CAPEX AND OPEX

 Using FSCC to meet the cooling requirements on HVDC platforms significantly reduces the complexity and increases the overall robustness of the cooling system.
 Furthermore, it minimises the need for maintenance and repairs and reduces energy consumption on the platform.

 • Optimised | size and weight is minimized compared to existing technology • Passive | no energy consumption and negligible maintenance needs • Scalable | it can be tailored to accurately meet different cooling requirements using SIMCOOL – our internally developed design tool, proven through large-scale field-testing